-While the Leiden University Medical Centre (LUMC) laboratory used to be divided into separate units, today, activities have been centralized as the Clinical Chemistry and Laboratory Medicine (KCL) department.
+While the Leiden University Medical Centre (LUMC) laboratory used to be divided into separate units, today, activities have been centralised as the Clinical Chemistry and Laboratory Medicine (KCL) department.
 “You have to keep up with the times.
 For us that meant transforming into a single, large, automated laboratory that would enable us to deliver more efficient diagnostics,” says Dr. Judith Gillis, laboratory specialist clinical chemistry focusing on total diagnostic test processes at LUMC, and one of the project leaders.

-Each individual unit – Clinical Chemistry, Haematology and Blood Bank – had its own GLIMS laboratory information system (LIS).
+Each individual unit – Clinical Chemistry, Haematology and Blood Transfusion – had its own GLIMS laboratory information system (LIS).
 At the same time, other LUMC clinical laboratories, including Medical Microbiology, Clinical Pharmacy and Toxicology, Specific Haematology and Immunohematology, were also using GLIMS, but with their own system configurations.
 It was clear that this laboratory-specific approach was creating an obstacle to future developments.
 To resolve this, and open up the possibilities inherent in GLIMS, they decided to switch to a new, cross-laboratory GLIMS deployment.

 Three projects in parallel